lloesche/prometheus-dcos/README.md

 ```
 which is not very useful.
 Also the Mesos scheduler will assign a random port resource.

 So after a [discussion on the mailing list](https://groups.google.com/forum/#!topic/prometheus-developers/ydww-vzG0IE) it turned out that Prometheus can't relabel the instance with the node's IP address since name resolution happens after relabeling.
 It was suggested to use the file_sd based discovery method instead.
-This is what the `srv-lookup` helper is for.
+This is what the `srv2file_sd` helper is for.
 It performs the same SRV and A record lookup and instead of the hostname writes the node's IP addres into the targets file.
 There's also relabeling taking place to replace the random port number with the node_exporter standard port 9100 so that when a node_exporter is restarted on a different port it's data is still associated with the same node.

 ## Environment Variables
 | Variable | Function | Example |